bhyman67/Covid-by-County/README.md

     * State
     * County
   * The data pull from the repo happens everytime this endpoint gets requested.
 Not ideal :(

+There's only one function:

+* pull_data()
+  * makes a web request (GET) to the CSSEGISandData COVID-19 repo and uses pandas read_csv funct to read in time_series_covid19_confirmed_US.csv.
+  * Some columns also get droped and renamed

 <p align="right">Back to <a href="https://bhyman67.github.io/">BHyman Analytics<a><p>